Accessibility and Inclusion

 • Magnifying devices are available to borrow during services.

-• TRS uses an AI-powered web accessibility solution designed to help websites comply with accessibility standards like the Americans with Disabilities Act (ADA) and the Web Content Accessibility Guidelines (WCAG).
+TRS uses an AI-powered web accessibility solution designed to help websites comply with accessibility standards like the Americans with Disabilities Act (ADA) and the Web Content Accessibility Guidelines (WCAG).
 Please click the blue icon in the bottom right corner to adjust your website experience to your needs.

-When possible, we include food labels to help identify common allergens.
-However, not all items may be labeled.
-If you have specific dietary needs or allergies, please feel free to ask a staff member or reach out in advance.
+• If you have specific dietary needs or allergies, please feel free to ask a staff member on site while you’re at an event with food or reach out in advance.

-Celebrate diversity across race, gender identity, sexual orientation, age, neurodiversity, and family structure (interfaith, multiracial and nontraditional):
+Celebrate diversity across race, gender identity, sexual orientation, age, neurodiversity, abilities and family structure (interfaith, multiracial and nontraditional):

 “Kehilot” are Temple Rodef Shalom’s identity-based micro-communities within our larger congregation.
 Our kehilot are for those who identify as members of the communities of LGBTQIA+, Jews of Color and Jews by Choice.
 Please click here to read more.